 Reconciling Gene

-If it isn’t already obvious, most parts of the world are in a constant state of strife or state of tension.
-It varies in terms of degree, but people are in general deadlocked in some form of bickering, often these inter-group squabbles are over disputes hundreds of years old, and probably even inflicted by unknown individuals.
-Generations continually born into this baggage and their minds shaped by these artifacts of the past.
-Without reconciling these disputes there is no peace or path to prosperity.
-Even if someone manages a truce, it is often fleeting, the mischief inevitably reemerges.
+If it isn’t already obvious, most parts of the world are in a constant state of tension.
+It varies in degree, but people are, in general, deadlocked in various forms of bickering.
+Often, these inter-group disputes are hundreds of years old and may even have been inflicted by unknown individuals.
+Generations are continually born into baggage and their minds shaped by these artifacts of the past.
+Without reconciling these disputes, there is no peace or path to prosperity.
+Even if someone manages a truce, it is often fleeting, and the mischief inevitably reemerges.

-Thanks to some fortunate accidents of history, somehow the reconciling cultural strand of Englishmen survived, and often thrived.
-From common law jurisprudence and related institutions, to its more evolved form of American Federalism, for hundreds of years there is a constant recurring theme of attempting to reconcile divergent views.
-This framework itself is designed to resolve disputes without taking sides or enforcing collective goals.
-An unconditional 1st Amendment is a perfect illustration of this tendency.
-Even when most countries emulated Constitutionalism and all the surrounding institutions, they adopted a caricatured variant devoid of that impartial reconciling strand.
+Thanks to some fortunate accidents in history, the reconciling cultural strand from England survived, and often thrived.
+From common law jurisprudence and related institutions to its more evolved American Federalism, for hundreds of years, there has been a recurring theme of attempting to reconcile divergent views.
+This framework is designed to resolve disputes without taking sides or enforcing collective goals.
+An exceptionally strong 1st Amendment right is a perfect illustration of this tendency.
+Even when many countries emulated Constitutionalism and its surrounding institutions, they often adopted a variant devoid of that impartial reconciliatory strand.

 Rest in Peace, David Longdon